Merveille94/CarbonFootprintCpp/README.md

 # Carbon Footprint Calculator using C++

 Welcome to the Carbon Footprint Calculator, a simple C++ program designed to help you estimate the carbon emissions associated with various activities in your daily life.
-This project provides an interactive console application that calculates your carbon footprint based on transportation, electricity usage, and waste management.
+This project provides an interactive console application that calculates your carbon footprint based on transportation, electricity usage, and waste managements.

 ## Table of Contents